surveysolutions/docs/content/headquarters/preloading/errors-in-user-supplied-files-for-preloading.md

 <td><div>
 Preloading file contains a login name of a person who is neither a supervisor nor an interviewer, and hence may not receive an assignment.<br />
 <br />
-Check the names and roles of the account names mentioned in the _responsible column.
+Check the names and roles of the account names mentioned in the <TT><I>_responsible</I></TT> column.
 Revise so that everyone is either a supervisor or an interviewer.
 </div></td>
 </tr>
 <tr class="odd">